BradT615/MyBlocks/README.md

 MyBlocks serves as a centralized hub where teams can:

 - Browse and search components in a visual gallery
-- Upload and share components
+- Upload and share components with comprehensive dependency management
-- Preview components in light and dark modes
+- Preview components in light and dark modes with live rendering
-- Access and copy component code
+- Access and copy component code across multiple languages and frameworks
 - Tag and categorize components for easy discovery
+- Support complex multi-file components with proper file relationships

 The platform solves collaboration challenges between design and development teams by creating a shared visual language and resource repository.